opengeospatial/OGC-Web-API-Guidelines/README.md

 Aspects that are already solved in main-stream IT, simply adopt.

-Just domain specific aspects - And that will be a lot.
+Just focus on (OGC) domain specific aspects - And that will be a lot.

 ### Principle #2 – Keep It Simple and Intuitive